 - Here you will find more information about driving and different accessible travel options in Guernsey, including information about buses, taxis, parking and mobility scooters.
 Travel in Guernsey..

 - It is importnant that you pre book any special assistance requirements through your airline and/or tour operator prior to your arrival at the terminal.

 - The airport terminal building is wheelchair accessible and there are lifts to all floors.
 Follow this link for accessibility information.

 - Sea travel

-- Condor Ferries, provide Guernsey's main passenger services.
+- To and from Guernsey: Condor Ferries, provide Guernsey's main passenger services.
 They operate between the Channel Islands, St Malo and the UK.
 For more information about disabled facilities and access when travelling with Condor Ferries, please follow this link.

-- The Isle of Sark Shipping Company provides the passenger ferry service to Sark.
+- Sark: The Isle of Sark Shipping Company provides the passenger ferry service to Sark.